 Funded at $3.060 billion in FY17 and used for a variety of community development projects ranging from streetscape projects to Meals on Wheels programs, the CDBG program would be eliminated completely by the Trump/Carson Administration.
 From 1977 through 2014, the CDBG program has funded an estimated $456,750 (inflation adjusted) in community development projects in Auburn, Alabama.

 In 2018, Auburn, Alabama stands to lose $488,410 per year in funding.

 For examples on how the CDBG program impacts Auburn, Alabama, view the table of CDBG activity.

-Based on the 2016 average monthly voucher cost of $568, Auburn Housing Authorities could lose approximately 28 out of 234 vouchers with a total annual rent value of $190,848 without significant changes to housing policy.
+When applying 2017 (0.00%) and 2018 (5%) HUD Renewal Funding Inflation Factors to the 2016 average monthly voucher cost, housing authorities that serve Auburn could lose funding for 22 vouchers with a total annual rent value of $157,444 without significant changes to housing policy.

 The White House budget proposes sweeping changes to the financial structure of housing subsidies.
 Notably, for all rental assistance programs, which includes the housing choice voucher program, it proposes tenant contributions be increased from 30% of income to 35%, a minimum rent of $50 (up from $25) and eliminating utility reimbursements.

 If these reforms were put into place, it is possible that no current housing assistance recipient would lose their voucher, but all households benefiting from the program would pay substantially more for housing.

 In Auburn, the average voucher holder who now pays $291 toward rent would pay $340 under the Trump/Carson HUD budget.
 In addition, tenants would not receive reimbursement for tenant-paid utilities which could be as much or more than $157.
 This utility reimbursement prohibition alone would impact the poorest of the poor and have a catastrophic impact on their housing expenses.